If you have a question that is not answered here, please contact us. We may then be able to add your question to the

 A: It is unclear how viruses are related to other forms of life, a problem which is confounded by their fast rates of DNA change.
 Some viruses are probably pieces of larger genomes that have literally gained a life of their own.
 If were were to place them on the OneZoom tree, they would appear next to the large-organism branch from which they have escaped, and viruses would end up scattered all over the tree.
 Fossils would be a nice addition to the OneZoom tree, and we are investigating ways we could add them.
 Note, however, that most fossils aren't large impressive creatures like dinosaurs, but are tiny shells, parts of leaves, bits of exoskeleton, and so forth, which can look rather dull, and would clutter up many parts of the tree.
 Also, many fossils are poorly placed in the Open Tree of Life, and would require a huge amount of hand-curation to place in sensible positions.

 A: if you are not an individual, we will consider sponsorship on a case by case basis.
 Please contact us for further details.

 A: We want to sustain this community resource in the long term, which requires ongoing funding.
 You will get the first refusal to renew and keep your sponsorship when the 4 year period expires, and we intend to continue to acknowledge the contribution of lapsed sponsorships elsewhere in the future.

-A: We have an automated procedure to gather, rate, and crop images from the Encyclopedia of Life, and this can sometime result in less-than ideal images appearing on our tree (e.g. range maps, fuzzy photos, etc).
-You can help the community at large by getting a username on EoL, then rating the quality of the pictures there (follow the copyright link on any OneZoom image, as detailed in the previous question).
+A: We have an automated procedure to gather common names, and rate and crop images from the Encyclopedia of Life; this can sometime result in less-than ideal information appearing on our tree (e.g. bad common names, fuzzy photos or range maps as canonical images, etc).
+You can help the community at large by getting a username on EoL, which automatically allows you to rate the quality of the pictures on EoL (e.g. by following the copyright link on the OneZoom image, as detailed in the previous question).
 If you fill out a few simple details on EoL, you will automatically become an